BIGJRA/BIGJRA.github.io/rejuv.md

 In the prestige room, talk to the candelabra then the bookshelf.

-Next, you’ll play as Emma again.
+Next, you'll play as Emma again.
 Head to the battleship first.
 Then sneak your way through the courtyard and then the castle to reach the third floor.
-Enter Neved’s room, then the room to the right.
+Enter Neved's room, then the room to the right.

 Back outside enter the library and talk to the wide blue bookshelf on the left.
 Then talk to the bookshelf in the middle, then beat the